lord-cyclone100/Clg-python/README.md

 # Clg-python
-This repo contains all the codes to all my college asignments in python(Still updating.....)
+This repo contains all the codes to all my college asignments in python(Still updating....)